 - Don’t forget your camera!

-- No matter what the weather forecast, pack your wellies (adults + children!) and a change of clothes for the little ones.
+- No matter what the weather forecast, pack your gumboots (adults + children!) and a change of clothes for the little ones and some sunscreen!

 - Pre purchase your tickets online to avoid the queues.

 - Arrive at 10am and visit attractions that will get busier throughout the day - Animals On The Move petting zoo, face painting tent and tulip tractor ride.

 - Bring extra cash as some of the activities incur a small fee.

 - This event is pram friendly, however I wouldn't recommend taking your pram into the tulip fields, there is ample pram parking available around the grounds.
 The farm is on a bit of a slope, so be sure to hold on tight and use the break when parked!